orsonteodoro/gcf2/README.md

 The following files are generated for LTO flags:

 * /etc/portage/emerge-system-lto-agnostic.lst -- Packages in this list are allowed any compiler for LTO for @system and @world
 * /etc/portage/emerge-system-lto-restricted.lst -- Packages in this list are only allowed the default compiler for @system.
 If no static-libs are linked, you can use LTO.
-Otherwise, LTO must be disabled.
+Otherwise, LTO must be disabled for the package with static-libs.
 * /etc/portage/emerge-system-lto-skip.lst -- Packages in this do not require LTO for @system set due to lack of binaries
 * /etc/portage/emerge-system-no-data.lst -- Packages are missing the emerged file list for @system
 * /etc/portage/emerge-system-no-lto.lst -- Packages in this are disallowed LTO for @system and @world
 * /etc/portage/emerge-world-lto-agnostic.lst -- Packages in this list are allowed any compiler for LTO for @world
-* /etc/portage/emerge-world-lto-restricted.lst -- Packages in this list are only allowed the default compiler without LTO for @world if statically-linked.
-Otherwise, you may use LTO with the preferred compiler.
+* /etc/portage/emerge-world-lto-restricted.lst -- Packages in this list are only allowed the systemwide LTO compiler for @world.
+If no static-libs are linked, you can use LTO.
+Otherwise, LTO must be disabled for the package with static-libs.
 * /etc/portage/emerge-world-lto-skip.lst -- Packages in this do not require LTO for @world set due to lack of binaries
 * /etc/portage/emerge-world-no-data.lst -- Packages are missing the emerged file list for @world
 * /etc/portage/emerge-world-no-lto.lst -- Packages in this list are disallowed LTO for @world